 Tips for effectively designing with type

-Expanding on our top tips for the effective use of type within design, I wanted to expand a little and jot down a few thoughts and considerations that help me when designing a facsimile and feature spreads at Wild Apple.
+Expanding on our top tips for the effective use of type within a design, we wanted to expand a little and jot down a few thoughts and considerations that help when we are designing feature spreads at Wild Apple.

 1. Consider the context

 What are you designing and who is the target audience?
 These questions are a good starting point when thinking about the typographic elements of your design.
 Choose an appropriate set of fonts for the subject matter - a poster for an event will have different requirements, type-wise, to an educational workbook, and the fonts used can help to convey the information in the most effective way possible.
 Elements such as serif, sans serif, monotype and display fonts will all bring a different quality to the design and information on display.